jobsearch-works/js-resume-parser/README.md

      and a recommendation for which parser works best for that resume

 3. If any content cannot be parsed properly, **missing content files** will be created in the same directories containing text from the resume that wasn't captured in the structured output.

+## Specialized Parsers

+### General-purpose Parser

+The default parser handles a wide variety of resume formats with a balanced approach to extracting information.

+### Serter Format Parser

+Optimized for resumes following the Serter format, with better handling of section-based information and professional experience extraction.

+### Modern Student Format Parser

+Specialized for student and recent graduate resumes with enhanced capabilities for:

+- Multiple phone number formats
+- Project information extraction
+- GitHub profile detection
+- Honors and awards recognition
+- Educational achievements
+- Flexible location detection

 ## Verification System